 Physio-chemical test for the surface water conducted for water quality assessment in Cabulanan River, Kulaman River and Tran River.
-There were three (3) sampling sites per river: upper/upstream, mid stream and lower/downstream.
-Sampling site pins are shown in Figures 1,2, and 3 for Cabulanan River, Kulaman River, and Tran River respectively.
+First sampling conducted in three sampling sites, the upper, mid-stream and lower stream for Ecoli and TSS, since to no avail of other samplings for analysis in DOST Koronadal.
+The second try for water sampling analysis was conducted but was only able to collect only from Upper and lower stream since at that time of sampling activity and site visit was raining and going to site is quite hard.
+These three (3) sampling sites per river: upper/upstream, mid stream and lower/downstream were pins as shown in Figures 1,2, and 3 for Cabulanan River, Kulaman River, and Tran River respectively.